What is MFA and how I can enable / disable it?

 How does MFA improve the security of my account?

-Controlling access is paramount and Multi-factor authentication gives you an added layer of security around your Verifalia account.
-Multi-factor authentication’s most important feature is exactly what makes it so secure: multiple requirements for access make it extremely difficult for “somebody else” to break into your account.
+Controlling access is crucial, and multi-factor authentication adds an extra layer of security to your Verifalia account.
+The key feature of MFA is its multiple requirements for access, making it extremely difficult for unauthorized individuals to break into your account.

 How can I use MFA?